layoutBox/PinLayout/README.md

    **R:** PinLayout doesn't use auto layout constraints, it is a framework that manually layout views.
 For that reason you need to update the layout inside either `UIView.layoutSubviews()` or `UIViewController.viewDidLayoutSubviews()` to handle container size's changes, including device rotation.
 You'll also need to handle UITraitCollection changes for app's that support multitasking.

 *  **Q: How to handle new iOS 11 `UIView.safeAreaInsets` and the iPhone X .**
-   **R:** iOS 11 adds `UIView.safeAreaInsets` to particularly support the iPhone X landscape mode.
+   **R:** iOS 11 has introduced `UIView.safeAreaInsets` to particularly support the iPhone X landscape mode.
 In this mode `UIView.safeAreaInsets` has a left and right insets.
-The easiest way the handle this situation with PinLayout is to add a container view that will contains all your view's children, and simply adjust this container view to match the `safeAreaInsets`.
+The easiest way the handle this situation with PinLayout is to add a contentView that will contains all your view's childs, and simply adjust this contentView view to match the `safeAreaInsets`.
 All example in the [Examples App](#examples_app) handle correctly the `safeAreaInsets` and works on iPhone X in landscape mode.

+   Note that **only the UIViewController's main view** must handle the `safeAreaInsets`, sub-views don't have to handle it.

 *  **Q: How can we adjust a UIView container to match all its children?**
    **R:** The proposed solution is used by the **Form** example for its rounded corner background.
 Suppose you want to adjust a container height to match all its child (subviews).